Back to California

 Official Summary Text

-SB 1447, as introduced, Committee on Health.
+SB 1447, as amended, Committee on Health.

 Health omnibus.

 (1) Existing law, the California Retail Food Code, establishes uniform health and sanitation standards for retail food facilities, and defines multiple terms used in those provisions, including egg, food additive, beverage, and catering operation.
 Existing law requires that frozen potentially hazardous food be thawed in specified ways.
-A person who violates any provision of the California Retail Food Code is guilty of a misdemeanor.
+A person who violates any provision of the California Retail Food Code is generally guilty of a misdemeanor.

 This bill would update the definition of catering operation to mean a permanent food facility approved for food preparation where food is served at a location other than its permitted location in specified circumstances.
-The bill would also additional include definitions for the terms egg product, intact meat, and mechanically tenderized.
+The bill would also add definitions for the terms egg product, intact meat, and mechanically tenderized.

 The bill would